danschmidt5189/lbrs-rest/README.md

 1. Model classes that can easily convert themselves to different representations (json, xml, html, etc.).
-2. Controllers that can intelligently select the write format in which to return resources, handling HTTP-related issues automatically.
+2. Controllers that can intelligently select the correct format in which to return resources, handling HTTP-related issues automatically.
 (E.g. status codes based on the resource state.)